-A less common source of rare earths is ionic adsorption clay (IAC) deposits.
-Historically, these have only been mined in southern China.
-A major advantage of IAC deposits is that the rare earths can be extracted from the clay via a simple leaching process.
+A less common source of rare earths is IAC deposits, which have historically been mined only in southern China.
+A major advantage of IAC deposits is that the rare earths can be extracted from the clay via a simple desorption process.
 Secondly, they often exist at shallow depth.
 These advantages enable a project to be developed rapidly and at lower cost.
-Furthermore, IAC deposits are relatively richer in the rare earths needed for permanent magnets, and they typically contain low concentrations of radioactive elements such as uranium and thorium.
+Furthermore, IAC deposits typically contain low concentrations of radioactive elements such as uranium and thorium.